 On the contrary, when all operations from accounting, sales, and purchasing are managed within a single system like Dynamics 365, it is possible to trace (drill down) from journal information to origin information.
-Accounting user can easily verify order details such as purchasing and who entered it.
-In the case of manufacturing business, one can easily trace the product lot number, expiration date, status of work in progress (WIP), and cost information.
+Accounting users can easily verify order details such as purchasing and who entered it.
+In a manufacturing setup, effortlessly following details like product lot numbers, expiration dates, work-in-progress (WIP) status, and associated costs becomes readily achievable.

-Furthermore, the Drill-down feature in Dynamics 365 allows you to attach documents such as signed quote, contract, and receipt to each order.
+Drill-down feature in Dynamics 365 allows you to attach documents such as signed quotes, contracts, and receipts to each order.
 This can reduce work in terms of collecting and checking trails during an audit.

 In addition, it is also possible to strengthen the control with restrictions such as not being able to complete the order without attachment of the contract, or not being able to make sales without an inspection document.

 There is no standardized procedure for internal application and approval.
-Or alternatively, the rules for approval may exist, but is done through email or paper, which makes management of its history complicated.
+Or alternatively, the rules for approval may exist, but managed through email or paper, which complicates the history tracking of approvals.
 Particularly in the United States, there are cases where compliance with local employees is not thoroughly set, resulting in purchase of equipment which their usage is questionable.